flamingfelines/DMA_LCD_SD/README.md

 - Drawing and rotating Polygons and filled Polygons.
 - Several example programs.
 The example programs require a tft_config.py module to be present.
 Some examples require a tft_buttons.py module as well.
 You may need to modify the tft_buttons.py module to match the pins your device uses.

-I modified the original s3lcd driver to accept machine.SPI instead of creating it's own SPI object so that it can be more easily shared with other SPI devices on a single bus.
+I modified the original s3lcd driver to accept a general SPI object instead of creating it's own SPI object so that it can be more easily shared with other SPI devices on a single bus.
-- tft_config.py and tft_buttons.py configuration examples are provided for:
+- debug test w/ tft_config configuration is provided for:
-  - XIAO ESP32-S3 W/ ST7789 DISPLAY (WIP)
+  - XIAO ESP32-S3 W/ ST7789 DISPLAY

 ## Pre-compiled firmware

-The firmware directory contains pre-compiled MicroPython v1.20.0 firmware compiled using ESP IDF v4.4.4.
+The firmware directory contains pre-compiled MicroPython v1.22.2 firmware compiled using ESP IDF v5.4.2.
 In addition, the firmware includes the C driver and several frozen Python font files.
 See the README.md file in the fonts folder for more information about the font files.

 ## Driver API

 Note: Curly braces `{` and `}` enclose optional parameters and do not imply a Python dictionary.

 ## I80_BUS Methods

-- `s3lcd.I80_BUS(data, dc, wr, {rd, cs, pclk, bus_width, lcd_cmd_bits, lcd_param_bits, dc_idle_level, dc_cmd_level, dc_dummy_level, dc_data_level, cs_active_high, reverse_color_bits, swap_color_bytes, pclk_active_neg, pclk_idle_low})`

-  This method sets the interface configuration of an intel 8080 parallel bus for the ESPLCD driver.
-The ESPLCD driver will automatically initialize and deinitialize the I80 bus.

-    ### Required Parameters:

-    - `data` tuple of pin numbers attached to the data bus in least to most significant bit order
-    - `dc` data/command pin number
-    - `wr` write pin number

-    ### Optional Parameters:

-    - `rd` read pin number
-    - `cs` chip select pin number
-    - `pclk pixel` clock frequency in Hz
-    - `bus_width` bus width in bits
-    - `lcd_cmd_bits` number of bits used to send commands to the LCD
-    - `lcd_param_bits` number of bits used to send parameters to the LCD
-    - `dc_idle_level` D/C pin level when idle
-    - `dc_cmd_level` D/C pin level when sending commands
-    - `dc_dummy_level` D/C pin level when sending dummy data
-    - `dc_data_level`  D/C pin level when sending data
-    - `cs_active_high` CS pin level when active
-    - `reverse_color_bits` reverse the order of color bits
-    - `swap_color_bytes` swap the order of color bytes
-    - `pclk_active_neg` pixel clock is active negative
-    - `pclk_idle_low` pixel clock is idle low
+  *NON-FUNCTIONING*
+## ESP_SPI Methods
+Create and initialize the SPI bus
+    - esp_spi.SPIBus(MISO_PIN, MOSI_PIN, SCLK_PIN)

+    *only takes positional arguments

 ## SPI_BUS Methods

 - `s3lcd.SPI_BUS(spi_bus, spi_host, dc, {cs, spi_mode, pclk, lcd_cmd_bits, lcd_param_bits, dc_idle_level, dc_as_cmd_phase, dc_low_on_data, octal_mode, lsb_first, swap_color_bytes})`